Alice Springs: European settlement

-In 1861–62, John McDouall Stuart led an expedition through Central Australia, to the west of what later became Alice Springs, thereby establishing a route from the south of the continent to the north.
+In 1861–62, John McDouall Stuart led an expedition through Central Australia to the west of what later became Alice Springs, thereby establishing a route from the south of the continent to the north.

 A settlement named after Stuart was necessitated ten years later with the construction of a repeater station on the Australian Overland Telegraph Line (OTL), which linked Adelaide to Darwin and Great Britain.
 The OTL was completed in 1872.
 It traced Stuart's route and opened up the interior for permanent settlement.
 The Alice Springs Telegraph Station was sited near what was thought to be a permanent waterhole in the normally dry Todd River, named Alice Springs by W.W.
 Mills after the wife of the Superintendent of Telegraphs and Postmaster General of South Australia, Sir Charles Todd, who was the driving force for constructing the OTL.
-The nearby settlement of Stuart was renamed as Alice Springs on 31 August 1933.
+The nearby settlement of Stuart was renamed Alice Springs on 31 August 1933.
 The Todd River and its tributary the Charles River, which meet near the telegraph station, were named after Sir Charles.

 It was not until alluvial gold was discovered at Arltunga, 100 km east of the present Alice Springs, in 1887 that any significant European settlement occurred.
-The town's first substantial building was the Stuart Town Gaol in Parson's Street; this was built in 1909, when the town had a European population of fewer than 20 people.
-Many of the gaol's first prisoners were first-contact Aboriginal men incarcerated for killing cattle.
-The first aircraft, piloted by Francis Stewart Briggs landed in 1921.
+The town's first substantial building was the Stuart Town Gaol (jail) in Parson's Street; this was built in 1909, when the town had a European population of fewer than 20 people.
+Many of the jail's first prisoners were first-contact Aboriginal men imprisoned for killing cattle.
+The first aircraft, piloted by Francis Stewart Briggs, landed in 1921.
 Central Australia's first hospital, Adelaide House, was built in 1926 when the European population of the town was about 40.
 It was not until 1929, when the train line to Alice was built, that the town's European population began to grow.
 Aboriginal Centralians outnumbered European Centralians until the mid-1930s.
 From 1926 to 1931, Alice Springs was the seat of government for the now-defunct Territory of Central Australia.
 Until 31 August 1933, the town was officially known as Stuart.

 The original mode of British-Australian transportation in the outback were camel trains, operated by immigrants from Pathan tribes in the North-West Frontier of then-British India (present-day Pakistan), known locally as Afghan cameleers based at Hergott Springs, or Marree as it is now known.
 Many cameleers moved to Alice Springs in 1929 when the railway finally reached the town.
 They lived on the block where the town council is now, transporting goods from the rail head to stations and settlements to the north.
 A gold rush in Tennant Creek in 1932 kept the wheels of the Alice Springs economy turning until the outbreak of World War II.